-We are a medical technology company focused on the development, manufacturing and marketing of precision intraoral medical devices, a new option for treating and managing patients with mild to moderate Obstructive Sleep Apnea ("OSA").
+We are a commercial medical technology company focused on the development, manufacturing and marketing of precision intraoral medical devices, a new option for treating and managing patients with mild to moderate Obstructive Sleep Apnea ("OSA").
 Each ProSomnus precision intraoral device is personalized based on the anatomy and treatment plan for each patient.
-Our patented precision devices are engineered to create unique, consistent and predictable biomechanical advantages that lead to effective, comfortable, economical and patient preferred treatment outcomes for patients with OSA.
+Our patented precision devices are engineered to create unique, consistent and predictable biomechanical advantages that lead to effective, comfortable, economical and patient-preferred treatment outcomes for patients with OSA.

 Our ProSomnus precision intraoral devices are classified by the U.S. Food and Drug Administration (the "FDA") as Class II medical devices for the treatment of snoring and mild to moderate OSA.
 We received pre-market notification and FDA clearance pursuant to Section 510(k) of the Federal Food, Drug, and Cosmetic Act ("FDCA") for our first intraoral device in July 2014 and our devices have been commercially available in the United States since August 2014.
-To date, over 150,000 ProSomnus precision devices have been prescribed for patients.
+To date, over 200,000 ProSomnus precision devices have been prescribed for patients.

-Sleep apnea is a serious and chronic respiratory disease that negatively impacts a patient's sleep, health, and quality of life.
+Sleep apnea is a serious and chronic respiratory disease that negatively impacts the sleep, health, and quality of life for millions of patients in the United States and around the world.
 OSA is the most common form of sleep apnea.
 OSA is a medical condition characterized by a cessation of breathing when the tongue, soft palate, and other related tissues in the back of the throat collapse and block the upper airway during sleep, temporarily decreasing the oxygen concentration in the blood.
 During an OSA episode, the diaphragm and chest muscles must work harder to overcome the obstruction and open the airway.
 These episodes disrupt the sleep cycle, reduce airflow to vital organs, stress the body, and create a negative feedback loop.
-If untreated, OSA increases the risk of high blood pressure, hypertension, heart failure, stroke, coronary artery disease and other life-threatening diseases.
-OSA is associated with a reduction in quality-of-life factors including a higher risk of motor vehicle and operator accidents, workplace errors, absenteeism and more.
+If untreated, OSA is associated with a reduction in quality-of-life factors including a higher risk of motor vehicle and operator accidents, workplace errors, absenteeism and more.

 Until ProSomnus, there have been few alternatives for OSA patients who refuse or fail CPAP.
-Historically, treatment alternatives to CPAP have consisted of surgical procedures or legacy dental products.
+Historically, treatment alternatives to CPAP have consisted of surgical procedures or legacy oral appliances.
 Surgical procedures, such as hypoglossal nerve stimulation and maxillomandibular advancement, can be invasive, irreversible, expensive, and only suitable for a narrow range of patient types.
-Legacy dental products, historically, have been associated with inconsistent and unreliable performance.
+Legacy oral appliances, historically, have been associated with inconsistent and unreliable performance.
 We believe that there is both an urgent clinical need and a strong market opportunity for a treatment alternative that is effective, non-surgical, convenient, and more economical.